 See how easy Christmas painted rocks can be!
-This fun technique creates fun stone painting projects for kids.
+This fun technique, to paint holly onto rocks, creates a fun stone painting project for kids.

 Christmas Painted Rocks

 My kids were kind of obsessed when we started using our pencil erasers to make dotted rocks… ok, I was a bit too.

 So as the seasons change I knew I could use this same process to create holly for our Christmas painted rocks!

 Disclosure: Some of the links in this post are “affiliate links.”
 This means if you click on the link and purchase an item, we will receive an affiliate commission.
 Thank you for supporting Twitchetts!

 - Paint Pens.
 Optional, you can freehand text.

 Check out these step by step instructions for creating these Christmas painted rocks.
 Then see it all in action in the quick video below.

 Start by giving your rocks a base coat.
 The white under your holly will help the colors pop.

 If you are adding words I suggest doing this before the holly.